Frequently Asked Questions

 How do your students utilize technology?

 Each student will be given an iPad for school and home use.
-Each of our four classrooms also has 3 iMac computers for students to use as well.
+Each of our four classrooms also has iMac computers for students to use as well.
 Each class is also equipped with a Smart Board and an Apple TV.
-Students will also have access to the school computer labs and printers if needed both before school, during lunch, afterschool, and on most Saturdays.
+Students will also have access to the school computer labs and printers if needed both before school, during lunch, afterschool, and on select Saturdays.

 Are your teachers Montessori Certified?